 A client asked me to put together a program that automates their data gathering and checking.
 I’ve done similar projects in the past using Python to scrape and process data from my local machine.
 However, this client wanted their own user-friendly web portal that non-technical employees could use themselves and upload data ad hoc.
 I’d never built something so complicated without the aid of existing software before, but decided to push ahead with a “from scratch” idea.

-To make a long story short, after much trial and error, I landed on a combination of Flask and PythonAnywhere, and wow am I glad I did.
+To make a long story short, after much trial and error, I landed on a combination of Flask, PythonAnywhere, and Amazon Lambda (and wow am I glad I did).
 PythonAnywhere is designed specifically to host Python apps, and the back end user interface makes it easy to upload, deploy, and edit source files on the fly.
 No weird file configs or SSH bash screens or total absence of error messages leaving you wondering why nothing works.
 Turning on HTTPS doesn’t break your website for no reason.
 It’s easy to point a CNAME at your app from your domain registrar and have a custom domain name with zero fuss or hard-coded messiness.
 The point: I’m a big fan.
 PythonAnywhere is definitely the best hosted server I’ve used.

 Flask, too, radically simplified my web app build compared to what I was used to doing in Django.
 Flask pretty much works right out of the box with a few lines of code.
 The documentation is reasonably clear, making it simple to fix bugs and build out your app.
 The genius of Flask is that the default version is so tiny, yet all the extensions are out there waiting to be added as you need them.
 You need security?
 Just add the security extension.
 Session support?
 Just add that extension.
 I love that Flask can be incredibly complex, but is only ever as complex as is needed.
 You never have to wade through a million unnecessary features just to get to the one you want.